soccin/Intro2NextGen/1_Sequencing/exercises/1_mapless_pipeline.md

 or use the manual pages linked above and try to build the pipeline.
 Although you can get something built in less than steps you should use **5** different commands from the toolkit.

 If you run into a snag then just move to the next section.
-If you do complete the pipeine skip to __Final Steps__.
+If you do complete the pipeline skip to __Final Steps__.

 ## Pipeline walkthrough

 ### Preamble

-Although it is usually a really bad idea to do pipelines as command line one liners for pedagoical reasons we will do that here.
-The input file is small enough that repated re-running should not be an issue.
+Although it is usually a really bad idea to do pipelines as command line one liners; for pedagogical reasons we will do exactly that here.
+The input file is small enough that repeated re-running should not be an issue.
 However if you feel more comfortable encapsulating the commands in a script then please do so.
-But make sure if you are going to go the one liner route you understand how to use the command history; in particular how to repeat previous commands.
-Make sure either CTRL-P or uparrow work as expected.
+Make sure if you are going to go the one liner route you understand how to use the command history; in particular how to repeat previous commands.
+Make sure either CTRL-P or up-arrow work as expected.

 First make sure the FASTX toolkit is on your path.
 You can do this typing:
 ```